Jentilez

+During World War II, the islands were the site of the Battle of Sept-Îles in October 1943, when a German force of torpedo boats and minesweepers, escorting a blockade runner sank the British light cruiser HMS Charybdis and caused the scuttling of one of five escorting destroyers.

 Islands of the Archipelago

 Despite its name, the Sept-Iles are only made up of five islands and a handful of rocks.
 The French name Sept-Iles derived from a misunderstanding of the old Breton name for the islands, the Sentiles.
 The name stuck, however, and two groups of reefs were designated as islands in order for the name to stay true.
 The 5 main islands (or Enez in Breton) are: